KittyGiraudel/site/_posts/2022-01-04-30-frontend-tips.md

 22. Following up on this, if you have the authority or position to make someone’s life easier, use it.
 Lend them your authority if that makes sense.
 Help them settle conflictual situations.
 Save them some battles if you can, by just being there and supporting them.

-23. Give constructive feedback when asked or possible, and welcome feedback given to you — be it technical or otherwise.
+23. Give constructive feedback when asked or possible, and welcome feedback given to you—be it technical or otherwise.
 It’s a good way to improve, to grow, and to be better towards others.
 Contribute to creating a culture of feedback in your organization/community.

 24. If you notice someone being particularly good at something, tell them.
 Your acknowledgement might mean a lot to them, and be the push they need to keep doing that thing so well.
 Give praise when due, publicly ideally, otherwise at least in person.